Tommy Maddox: 2002

 In Week 10 (November 10), the Steelers tied against the Atlanta Falcons, 34–34, the first tied NFL game since 1997.
 Maddox passed for 473 yards on 28-for-41 passing with four touchdowns and one interception.
 He was sacked once for three yards and rushed twice for seven yards.
-In the final drive of overtime, Maddox completed a 50-yard pass to Plaxico Burress that was ultimately one yard short of a touchdown.
+On the final play of overtime, Maddox completed a 50-yard pass to Plaxico Burress as time expired that ultimately came up one yard short of what would have been the game-winning touchdown.
 Maddox left the Week 11 (November 17) game, a 31–23 loss to the Tennessee Titans, in an ambulance after being tripped by Lance Schulters.
 Kordell Stewart played the following game in Week 12 (November 24), a 29–21 victory over the Cincinnati Bengals, while Maddox recovered from his injuries.
 Coach Bill Cowher chose to start Stewart the following game.
 Pittsburgh would win that Week 13 (December 1) game over the Jacksonville Jaguars 25–23.
 Maddox returned as starter in Week 14 (December 8), but the Steelers lost to the expansion team Houston Texans 24–6 as Maddox went down with six sacks and lost a fumble and had 30-for-57 passes for 325 yards and ended the game with a 55.1 quarterback rating.
 Aaron Glenn, Texans cornerback, returned two Maddox interceptions for 70 and 65 yards.
-However, Maddox would lead the Steelers to victories in the final three games of 2002.
+Maddox, however, would lead the Steelers to victories in the final three games of 2002.

 With 13 starts, Maddox led the Steelers into the playoffs as an aerial circus-type passing attack, with a 10–5–1 record in 2002.
 For the season, Maddox completed 234-of-377 passes (62.1%) for 2,836 yards, 20 touchdowns, and 16 interceptions.
 He was sacked 26 times for 148 yards, rushed 19 times for 43 yards, and committed eight fumbles (with three lost fumbles).
 Maddox's passer rating for 2002 was 85.2.